AnttiKurittu/kirjuri/README.md

 WARNING
 ------------

 Kirjuri is NOT designed to be installed on an internet-facing machines except for testing and development purposes.
 It is INHERENTLY INSECURE, and designed to be used in an air-gapped network by trusted operators in a secure location.
-If you wish to implement user management and security features, you are welcome to collaborate with this project.
+If you wish to implement more security features, you are welcome to collaborate with this project.

 Familiarize yourself with the software prior to installing it into a production environment.
 The developers accept no liability on security incidents following from the use of this software.
 The software is provided as-is.